andrewctam/redis-clone/COMMANDS.md

 - `expireat key unix`
     - Expires the key at the specified unix seconds timestamp
     - Returns "SUCCESS", or "FAILURE" if the key is not found.

+## Ints
+Setting a key to an integer will store it as an int, such as `set num 123`.
+The following commands can be used on ints, and will return "NOT AN INT" if used on other value types.
+- `incr key`
+    - Increments the value of key by 1.
+If the key does not exist, it is created and set to 1.
+    - Returns the new value of key.
+- `incrby key val`
+    - Increments the value of key by the specificed value.
+If the key does not exist, it is created and set to val.
+    - Returns the new value of key.
+- `decr key`
+    - Decrements the value of key by 1.
+If the key does not exist, it is created and set to -1.
+    - Returns the new value of key.
+- `decrby key val`
+    - Increments the value of key by the specificed value.
+If the key does not exist, it is created and set to -val.
+    - Returns the new value of key.